waggle-sensor/plugin-trafficcounter/docs/preparation.md

 - Add new lanes as needed.
 Lane names must be unique.
 Click name of the lane in the list box to select the lane.
 - Click "Remove Last Point" to remove the last point of the selected lane.
 - When done, Click "Save Lanes".
 A file named "out.json" is generated for all lanes with their points in it.

+4. Apply the lane information to the Waggle node.
+Take a look at [apply.sh](../scripts/apply.sh) to transfer the json file to the node and apply it to the Kubernetes cluster inside the node.
+The lane information uploaded here will later be used by the traffic counter application.